Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/get-an-account.md

 ### Get an Account

 Retrieves the account details for an existing account.
-Requires account credentials for the account being accessed.

 #### Parameters